wp-plugins/sell-media/readme.txt

 = How do I increase the maximum upload size in WordPress? =

 Depending on the web hosting company you choose and the package you select, each of you will see maximum file upload limit on your Media Uploader page in WordPress.
 For some it is as low as 2MB which is clearly not enough for large images or videos.
-You can increase this by doing one of the follwing:
+You can increase this by doing one of the following:

-1. Theme Functions File - There are cases where we have seen that just by adding the following code in the theme function’s file, you can increase the upload size:
+1. Theme Functions File - There are cases where we have seen that just by adding the following code in the theme function's file, you can increase the upload size:

     `@ini_set( 'upload_max_size', '64M' );
     @ini_set( 'post_max_size', '64M');